wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 The distance between the wheels is harder to estimate, and it is usually the source of the largest errors in odometry.
 The distance between the wheels can be estimated by measuring the distance between the wheel centers, but this is not always accurate and is affected by several factors.
-Tires are usually not flat and the point of contact with the ground may change for a number of reasons so it is hard to know where the contact distance between wheels is.
+Tires are usually not , and the point of contact with the ground may change for a number of reasons, so it is hard to know where the contact distance between wheels is.
 The distance may be different when the robot is moving in a straight line versus when making a left turn versus when making a right turn.
 The wheels may be tilted, and each wheel can be tilted differently.
 The wheels might wobble, making the distance between them change as the wheels turn.

-The is one of the reasons that I often say that everything about robots is hard.
+This is one of the reasons that I often say that everything about robots is hard.
 My example when I give talks about robots is that just because the robot's computer tells the motor controller to turn the wheels doesn't mean that the controller got that command.
 If the motor controller got a command to move the wheels and sent a signal for the motors to turn, it doesn't mean that the motors actually turned or turned as commanded.
 If the motors turned, it doesn't mean that the wheels turned or turned as much as the motor shaft turned.
 If the wheels turned, it doesn't mean that the robot body moved or moved as much as the wheels turned.
-If the robot body moved, I can usually say that the robot did not go exactly where is was commanded to go.
+If the robot body moved, I can usually say that the robot did not go exactly where it was commanded to go.

 It's usually true that sensors lie all the time, and it's the job of the software to figure out how much they are lying and correct for it.
-Forturnately, figuring out how much the odometry is lying is somewhat tractable as localization is usually a part of a closed loop system.
+Fortunately, figuring out how much the odometry is lying is somewhat tractable as localization is usually a part of a closed-loop system.
-The software never just assumes that the robot moved as commanded, it also checks sensors like LIDARs, cameras, time of flight sensors, SONAR, IMUs, GPS and so on to try to correct the reported odometry to agree with other sensors.
+The software never just assumes that the robot moved as commanded; it also checks sensors like LIDARs, cameras, time-of-flight sensors, SONAR, IMUs, GPS, and so on to try to correct the reported odometry to agree with other sensors.
 The software tries to find the best truth from all of the lies.

 Still, the more accurate the odometry, the better the robot can navigate and map.
-Converserly, if the odometry is very far off, the robot may not be able to navigate or map at all.
+Conversely, if the odometry is very far off, the robot may not be able to navigate or map at all.

 Calibrating the odometry, for the purposes of this chapter, is the process of trying to improve the measurement